Search by Algolia

 The ability of computers to understand conversational language, which is largely what comprises voice search, is also quickly improving with AI.
 For example, you could ask your mobile device, “What is Justin Timberlake’s latest song?” and add “Play it” without needing to specify what you mean by “it.”

-This trend is particularly evident among the Gen Z and Millennial populations, which are highly dependent on their mobile devices for ecommerce shopping.
+This trend is particularly evident among the Gen Z and Millennial populations, who are highly dependent on their mobile devices for ecommerce shopping.
 A ViSenze survey found that 62% of consumers in these groups want to be able to conduct visual searches (use images rather than text).
 And yet, according to another survey, 72% of marketers had no plans to optimize for visual search, and only 35% were planning to optimize for voice search in the next year, potentially presenting opportunities for companies that want to get ahead of their competitors.

 Retailer Forever 21 took advantage of this trend, launching an AI-powered visual search tool that allows people to shop for clothing based on photos they’ve snapped.
 Among shoppers who used visual search, the company reported a 20% increase in conversions in the first month.